-American University of Bahrain recognizes secondary school certificates awarded by ministries of education and by private secondary schools recognized by the host country.
-The university also accepts certificates awarded by recognized qualification authorities and national and international boards.
+AUBH recognizes secondary school certificates awarded by Ministries of Education and by private secondary schools recognized by the host country.
+The University further accepts certificates awarded by recognized qualification authorities and national and international boards.

 - Bahraini high school certificate: minimum 75%

 - American-style high school diploma: minimum cumulative GPA of 3.0 (or equivalent) on a 4.0 scale (only subjects classified as academic are considered in the calculation of the cumulative GPA).